 How to have a sustainable wedding

-As you probably know by now, Indiebride London is all about sustainable and ethically made wedding dresses.
-We are some of the very first brands that offered sustainable wedding dresses in the UK having been creating our beautiful sustainable wedding dresses for more than 10 years.
+As you probably know by now, Indie Bride London is all about sustainable and ethically made wedding dresses.
+We are some of the very first brands to offered sustainable wedding dresses in the UK having been creating our beautiful sustainable wedding dresses for more than 10 years.

-Sustainability is in the core of everything we do and we encourage brides to incorporate some sustainable aspects into their wedding.
+Sustainability is at the core of everything we do, and we encourage brides to incorporate some sustainable aspects into their wedding.
 Supporting the incredible small British wedding suppliers is always the best way to go about it.
-Here are a few ideas on how to make your wedding more sustainable and mindful, in addition to choosing to wear an Indiebride London dress of course.
+Here are a few ideas on how to make your wedding more sustainable and mindful, in addition to choosing to wear an Indie Bride London dress, of course.

 Confetti